National Merit Scholarship

 Awarded to incoming freshmen who are National Merit Finalists and Semi-Finalists and have selected Harding University as their first-choice university with the National Merit Corporation.
 The minimum award for this scholarship is full tuition.

 Awarded to a large number of incoming freshmen, as determined by an admission interview.
 All applicants with a minimum score of 31 on the ACT or 1360 (combined Math and Critical Reading) on the SAT are invited to interview for this scholarship.
+Official (sent directly from ACT or The College Board) minimum qualifying test scores must be received in the Undergraduate Admissions Office at least one week prior to when the scholarship interviews end in early spring.
 The award amount is full tuition.

 Academic Achievement Scholarship

 Awarded to freshman applicants with a minimum high school GPA of 3.0 and an ACT composite score of 22 or higher or an SAT total score of 1020 (combined Math and Critical Reading) or higher.
+Students may retake the ACT and/or SAT through June of their senior year in hope of a higher score and, therefore, larger scholarship amount.
 Award amounts range from $3,500 to $11,000 per year.

 Transfer Student Scholarship

 Awarded to transferring students (transferring 14 hours or more) with a GPA of 2.5 or greater.
 Award amounts range from $1,500 to $2,500 per year.

 Harding Freshman Grant